 Diamond earned an Honours Bachelor of Arts from the University of Toronto in Peace and Conflict Studies and Political Science, as well as a Master of Arts in Law and Diplomacy from The Fletcher School.

 Ben joined the EC as the Director of Strategic Initiatives, developing all EC programs outside of the beltway.
-Since 2013 Ben has continued to lead these efforts, now as the organization’s Vice President.
-Ben has spent more than a decade working on environmental, human rights, and voter engagements efforts.
+Since 2013 Ben has continued to lead these efforts, now as the organization’s National Director.
+Ben has spent more than a decade working on environmental, human rights, and voter engagement efforts.
 His experience includes leadership roles as the Campaign Director for the Save Darfur Coalition, the Legislative Director for the Colorado Environmental Coalition, the Colorado State Director for the New Voters Project, and numerous public interest campaign efforts as the Western States Field Organizer for U.S.PIRG.